Meetings

 Provides Funding for Audio Testing Equipment

-The Independence School District Health Services Department recently received $3900 from the Independence Lions Host Club to go toward purchasing six audio-testing units to be used in schools across the district.
+The Independence School District Health Services Department received $3900 from the Independence Lions Host Club to go toward purchasing six audio-testing units to be used in schools across the district.

 Recognizes HyVee Grocery Stores

-An Appreciation Plaque was recently presented by Club President Greg Gilliam to 23rd Street HyVee for their partnership with our Club in making many of our projects a success.
+An Appreciation Plaque was presented by Club President Greg Gilliam to 23rd Street HyVee for their partnership with our Club in making many of our projects a success.
 Specifically, the HyVee location is used by the Club as a collection point for eyeglasses collection and for the Annual Feed the Hungary Campaign.
 In addition, HyVee is very generous in supporting the annual Pancake Day.
 Thank you HyVee management and employees for your strong support to the community!

 Lions have a dynamic history.
 Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects – including caring for the environment, feeding the hungry and aiding seniors and the disabled.